Best music streamers 2024: top network audio players tested by our experts

 (Image credit: Cambridge Audio)

-For music lovers and audiophiles who want to hear their digital music library in the best sound quality possible, a dedicated network audio player, or music streamer, is a must-have source in your hi-fi system.
+If streaming music from different sources is the main way you listen to music, and you want the best sound quality possible, then a dedicated network audio player, or music streamer, is what you need in your hi-fi system.

-Despite our love of physical formats such as CD and vinyl, there's no denying that streaming music wirelessly is convenient, versatile and space-saving.
-Whether you have meticulously curated hard drives full of hi-res digital downloads and CD rips, or enjoy streaming in high quality from Tidal or Qobuz, streaming music and internet radio from one box using a wi-fi or wired connection is a flexible and high-performance experience.
+Despite our love of physical formats such as CD and vinyl, streaming music wirelessly is convenient, versatile and space-saving.
+Whether you have meticulously curated hard drives full of hi-res digital downloads and CD rips, or enjoy streaming in high quality from Tidal or Qobuz, streaming music and internet radio from one box using a wi-fi or wired connection is a versatile and high-performance experience.

-Whichever music streamer you choose, make sure it supports the music streaming services and methods you use most (e.g. do you use Tidal Connect or Qobuz?
-Are Bluetooth, Chromecast and AirPlay all essential?) and if it supports the maximum high-res music file and format that your digital library is stored in (we recommend 24-bit/192kHz at a minimum, but does it need to support DSD and MQA too?).
-Along with great sound quality, the best music streamers need to rock-solid stable connection and be easy to use with the dedicated app – crucial when juggling multiple streaming options.
+Whichever music streamer you choose, make sure it supports the streaming options you use the most, supports the high-res formats that your digital music is stored in, and has all the connections you require.
+Along with great sound quality, the best music streamers need to provide a rock-solid and stable wireless connection and be easy to use with the dedicated app – crucial when juggling multiple streaming options.

 Every music streamer on this list has been tested by What Hi-Fi?'s team of in-house expert reviewers in our dedicated listening rooms, so our recommendations in this guide are a result of real-world testing.
 You can read more about our music streamers testing process, or scroll down to see the best streamer we rate at every budget.